ppy/osu-wiki/wiki/Getting_Started_Contributing_to_Wiki/en.md

 Getting started on contributing to the osu!wiki
 ==================

-Thanks for your interest in making osu!wiki Better!
+Thanks for your interest in making osu!wiki better!
 As you can see, we have moved everything to [GitHub](https://github.com/ppy/osu-wiki).

-So here's some few things in mind to get you started in Contributing to the new Wiki.
+So here's a few things you should have in mind to get you started for contributing to the osu!wiki.

 ## Prerequisites